kamailio/kamailio-wiki/tutorials/faq/main.md

 text printed by kamailio.
 For each SIP packet received on the networks, Kamailio is printing at least few debug messages.

-###### ?

-Media Streams =====
+## Media Streams

-???
-Does Kamailio relay media streams?
+### Does Kamailio relay media streams?

-!!!
-No, *however* Kamailio can be configured to proxy media if needed.
+:page_with_curl: No, *however* Kamailio can be configured to proxy media if needed.

 -   [See rtpengine, rtpproxy, lrkproxy, or mediaproxy](http://www.kamailio.org/docs/modules/stable/)

-???
-What codecs are supported by Kamailio?
+### What codecs are supported by Kamailio?

-!!! **Kamailio supports all codecs** (*even codecs that haven't been created yet*).
+:page_with_curl: **Kamailio supports all codecs** (*even codecs that haven't been created yet*).

 Since Kamailio is a SIP proxy, it does not handle the media streams.
 Codecs are negotiated between the two endpoints.

-???
-Can Kamailio be used for video calls?
+### Can Kamailio be used for video calls?

-!!!
-Yes, Kamailio can be used for video calls.
+:page_with_curl: Yes, Kamailio can be used for video calls.
 The two SIP phones must support video codecs/calling.

-###### ?

-Getting Started =====
+## Getting Started

-???
-What are the minimum knowledge requirements before starting with Kamailio?
+### What are the minimum knowledge requirements before starting with Kamailio?

-!!!
-To be familiar with Linux or UNIX (FreeBSD, OpenBSD, OS/X) and understand Session Initiation Protocol (SIP - RFC3261).
+:page_with_curl: To be familiar with Linux or UNIX (FreeBSD, OpenBSD, OS/X) and understand Session Initiation Protocol (SIP - RFC3261).

-???
-Any step-by-step guide to install Kamailio?
+### Any step-by-step guide to install Kamailio?

-!!!
-Yes, see:
+:page_with_curl: Yes, see:

 -   <http://www.kamailio.org/wiki/#installation>

-###### ?

-Support =====
+## Support

-???
-Are there public mailing list where one can ask questions about Kamailio?
+### Are there public mailing list where one can ask questions about Kamailio?

-!!!
-Yes, there are few of them, each addressing a particular category of topics, see the list at:
+:page_with_curl: Yes, there are few of them, each addressing a particular category of topics, see the list at:

 -   <http://www.kamailio.org/w/mailing-lists/>

-???
-What are the rules for posting questions about Kamailio?
+### What are the rules for posting questions about Kamailio?

-!!!
-You must subscribe to be able to post questions.
+:page_with_curl: You must subscribe to be able to post questions.
 Subscription is free, instructions are presented at the link related to each mailing list.